Gnosis Diary: Life as a Heathen

 Flame Hair passed through the bonds as if they were not there, or as if his body had become a thought-form, insubstantial as a spirit body.
 Flame Hair held out his hand.
 “I will show you Uppland.”

 “It is up, up, and away?”

 “It is.
 First we need winter gear.
 I will manifest us snow suits and boots.”
 Flame Hair concentrated, and we were dressed in matching white padded clothes.
 “It’s always winter there, because it’s in the land of giants, but it’s so far up the mountain that no one goes there.”

 “There are giantesses, but they live buried up to their necks in the snow, and they never go anywhere.”

 “They’re waiting for spring.
 Come on.
 Use the power you used to get here and to free me and let’s float away, and I’ll navigate.”

-They came to a world shining white like a pearl from all its snow.
+We came to a world shining white like a pearl from all its snow.
 They landed in the snow.
-They were in a broad snow field, at the edge of the dark forest.
+We were in a broad snow field, at the edge of the dark forest.
 Predawn light came from behind the hill like a light shining through an eggplant skin.
 “This is Uppland.
 It’s for you.
 Your private safe place.
 Do you like it?”